-Respiratory alkalosis is a condition that changes the balance of carbon dioxide and oxygen in the blood.
+Respiratory alkalosis occurs when the levels of carbon dioxide and oxygen in the blood are not balanced.

 Respiratory alkalosis occurs when you breathe too fast or too deep and carbon dioxide levels drop too low.
 This causes the pH of the blood to rise and become too alkaline.
 When the blood becomes too acidic, respiratory acidosis occurs.

 Hyperventilation is typically the underlying cause of respiratory alkalosis.
 Hyperventilation is also known as overbreathing.
 Someone who is hyperventilating breathes very deeply or rapidly.

 Causes of hyperventilation